The-Marcy-Lab-School-Code-Challenges/cc-js-fluecy-00/README.md

 3. Write a function called `average` that takes an array of numbers and returns the average of the numbers.

+4. Write a function called `removeVowels` that takes a string and returns the string with all vowels (upper and lowercase) removed.

+5. Write a function called `makeUpper` that takes an array of words and returns a new array with all of the original words uppercased.

+6. Write a function called `isAllTruthy` that takes an array and returns `true` only if ALL elements in the array are truthy.

+### Bonus

-4. Create an object called `player` based on your favorite athlete.
+7. Create an object called `player` based on your favorite athlete.
 Add a `name` property, an `age` property, a `sport` property, and a method called `sayName` that logs the player's name to the console.

-5. Loop over an object and log all properties and values to the console.
+8. Loop over an object and log all properties and values to the console.

-6. Write a function called `removeVowels` that takes a string and returns the string with all vowels (upper and lowercase) removed.

-7. Write a function called `makeUpper` that takes an array of words and returns a new array with all of the original words uppercased.

-8. Write a function called `isAllTruthy` that takes an array and returns `true` only if ALL elements in the array are truthy.